Willtl/heurisko/README.md

-# Heurisko - C++ open source parallel metaheuristic framework
+# Heurisko - A C++ open source parallel metaheuristic framework for continuous and combinatorial optimization

 ### List of implemented population-based metaheuristics:
 - Differential Evolution